Refer to the Setting Up and Getting Started guide.

 replace the old internship application.

 Step 5.
-The NoteCommand
+The NoteCommand creates a CommandResult object that contains

-feedback and InternApplication
+feedback and InternApplication to the user,

-which is returned to the LogicManager
+which is returned to the LogicManager.

 The sequence diagram below shows the process of deleting a note.

-Note: The lifeline for NoteCommandParser
+Note: The lifeline for NoteCommandParser and NoteDeleteCommand

 should end at the destroy marker (X)